Twiada-Storm/Twiadastrom/README.md

 # Twiadastrom

-To start locally open two terminals
+To start locally open two terminals.

+1st terminal in root
+2nd terminal in client

-npm start on root
+npm i on both

-Also, cd client

-npm start
+then npm start on both